 Lee Swain was a student in the first class I taught at the University of Delaware (UD) in 1998.
-He was a recent UD graduate who returned to the University to complete the requirements for a teaching certificate in biology.
 He enrolled in my science education methods course in the fall, and the following semester he was a student teacher at Middletown High School.

 Lee first came out as gay to a few friends and to his parents during the fall semester prior to student teaching.
-Lee was selective and cautious in coming out and he had plenty of issues to work through.
+He was selective and cautious in coming out and he had plenty of issues to work through.
 A few weeks before he came out to his parents he ended a serious relationship with his girlfriend.
 He also struggled to reconcile his deeply held religious beliefs with his sexuality.
-I wasn't in contact with Lee during his student teaching placement in the spring, until one evening when he walked into a campus talk group for LGBT students that I sometimes attended.
-Shortly after that unexpected meeting (where we both recall thinking, "What's he doing here?"), Lee and I began to talk and write together about our experiences as gay teachers (Fifield and Swain, 2002).
-In the writing that we did about Lee's experiences, he chose, after some thought, not to use a pseudonym.
+I wasn't in contact with Lee when he was student teaching, until one evening when he walked into a campus talk group for LGBT students that I sometimes attended.
+Shortly after that unexpected meeting Lee and I began to talk and write together about our experiences as gay teachers (Fifield and Swain, 2002).

-My analysis of Lee's experiences as a gay teacher examines how norms of heterosexuality shape the possibilities for identity and for knowledge (Nobles and Letts, 2000).
-Writers in gay and lesbian studies and queer theory see these norms as a quality of dominant cultural practices that they call heteronormativity, "the view that institutionalized heterosexuality constitutes the standard for legitimate and prescriptive sociosexual arrangements" (Ingraham, 1994, p.
+My analysis of Lee's experiences as a gay teacher examines how norms of heterosexuality shape the possibilities for identity and knowledge (Nobles and Letts, 2000).
+Writers in gay and lesbian studies and queer theory see these norms as heteronormative, "the view that institutionalized heterosexuality constitutes the standard for legitimate and prescriptive sociosexual arrangements" (Ingraham, 1994, p.
 204).
 In other words, in a heteronormative culture, heterosexuality is typically taken-for-granted as normal, natural, and proper.
-The paradox of pervasive, ambient heterosexuality is that the mechanisms by which it shapes how we think and live can easily fade from our awareness (Murray, 1995).
+A paradox in this pervasive, ambient heterosexuality is that the mechanisms by which it shapes how we think and live can easily fade from our awareness (Murray, 1995).
 But in the lives of those who resist or refuse or just don't fit the norms (or who are perceived by others to not fit in) cultural practices that establish, maintain, and defend heteronormativity come sharply into view.
-By looking at episodes of transgression, when the rules of heterosexuality are bent or broken, we can see the disciplining effects of heteronormativity, and how individuals who resist the norms can create new identities and ways of knowing.
+By looking at episodes of transgression, when the rules of heterosexuality are bent or broken, we can see the disciplining effects of heteronormativity, and how individuals who refuse the norms can create new identities and ways of knowing.

-Classroom Language and the Weak Boundaries of Personal and Professional Life criticized for inappropriately sexualizing the public sphere, the workplace, or the classroom.
-As he looked ahead to student teaching, Lee wanted to follow the rules and keep his budding, but still mostly private, gay life out of the classroom.
+Classroom Language & the Weak Boundaries of Personal and Professional Life

+A double standard of heteronormativity is that while school cultures, for example, are already heterosexed, behaviors that make additional sexual identities visible are criticized for inappropriately sexualizing classrooms.
+As he looked ahead to student teaching, Lee wanted to follow the rules and keep his emerging, but still mostly private, gay life out of the classroom.
 He understood himself to be a biology teacher, not a gay biology teacher.
 Looking back on his early feelings he wrote: "Before student teaching I did not think that [being gay] would really matter; that somehow my personal life could easily be kept separate from my professional life."
 But his mother worried about what he would face being a gay teacher.
 "Kids can be so mean," she said.
 He shrugged off her concern.
 He didn't plan on telling anybody, so he figured it wouldn't be an issue.